Zipheir/Zipheir.github.io/games/fall-of-plaguestone.md

 same disease.
 She asked for the party's help, and they agreed to meet her north of the town.

-The PCs interviewed Hallod, and learned the full name of "V"--Vilree.
+The PCs interviewed Hallod, and learned the full name of "V"---Vilree.
 Hallod told them that Vilree once lived in town, that she was doing "important work", and that he hadn't seen her in at least a year.
 The PCs also talked to the customers in the Feedmill's dining room,